 If there is new construction in your area, there can be more sediment entering the water system.
 This extra sediment can clog your filters more frequently than the recommended 6 months.

-Check for ice that may be in the way.
+Check for ice cubes that may be blocking the ice mold.
 Use caution: the icemaker mold may be hot.
-See also Refrigerators - Icemaker Cubes Won't Drop From Mold.
+See also: Refrigerator - Cubes Won't Drop from Icemaker Mold.

 View a short video about troubleshooting your icemaker: